NREL/PRAS/docs/src/SystemModel_HDF5_spec.md

  - `energycapacity`, as unsigned 32-bit integers representing maximum available borrowed load capacity for each demand response unit in each timeperiod, expressed in units given by the `energy_units` attribute.
- - `borrowefficiency`, as 64-bit floats representing the ratio of load injected into the demand response device's reservoir to load withdrawn from the grid, for each demand response unit in each timeperiod.
-Unitless.
- - `paybackefficiency`, as 64-bit floats representing the ratio of load injected into the grid to load withdrawn from the demand response device's reservoir, for each demand response unit in each timeperiod.
-Unitless.
  - `borrowed_energy_interest`, as 64-bit floats representing the interest borrowed load incurs across each timestep for each demand response device.
 A value greater than zero is growth, while a value less than zero is decay.
 Unitless.